neildc14/todo-app-firebase/plan.md

 //the item left indicator counts all the active in array

 filter must be equal to current filter so that when the dom rerenders, the currentfilter changes in the background

+if filter == completed then render only the length of items todo